 What are Standard Size Casserole Dishes?

-A casserole usually comes in a 9″x 9″ size or a 9″ x 13″ oblong size.
+A casserole or hot dish usually comes in a 9″x 9″ size or a 9″ x 13″ oblong size.
 Each size has advantages depending on the type of casserole recipe you plan to use.

 For the record, you can use them interchangeably, but if you use the longer oblong casserole dish, then the recipe cooks more quickly.
 That is due to the ingredients being more thinly layered in the dish.